jiportilla/edge-metrics/README.md

 Cognitive Edge Monitoring with Prometheus Operator.

 ###Edge Node EventLog Rest API
-Anax provides an Event Log rest API,

-For example, to list the event logs for the current or all registrations run:
+Anax provides an Event Log rest API.
+For example, to list the event logs for the current or all registrations you can run:

 `hzn eventlog list`